 Q: How do you choose associate therapists to join your practice?

-We are a group of ten experienced therapists, all with our own specializations.
+We are a group of over 20 therapists, all with our own specializations.
+We aim to have a therapist and approach for everyone in the family.
+Our clients can choose a menu of play therapy approaches for kids, CBT and mindfulness-based practices for teens, and specialized treatments for adults.
 First, I choose to interview a new candidate based on top skills and personal recommendation.
 Second, I vet them with a one primary question in mind—Would I want this therapist to be my therapist?
 Or the therapist for my child, my sister, my mother or father, my relationship or my family?
 Those questions help me to hone in on their skills as well as their personality as a therapist.
 Just as you would, I would hire only the most skilled, the most likable, and the most respected person and therapist that I could find.
 Those are my guiding principles for building our diverse and specialized team.

 Q: What is your philosophy about working with children?

 At The Sibley Group, we’re especially sensitive to the needs of our youngest clients and their parents.
 Children, in particular, respond to a different kind of treatment.
 These treatments may be experiential, including art or play therapy and movement, or mindfulness-based interventions that can help.